mueller-lab/TwinNet/README.md

 ## Run the notebooks for training and test

 The files are located in the folder [Scripts](https://github.com/mueller-lab/TwinNet/tree/main/Scripts).
-Mofidy the paths for the models and image data accordingly
+Modify the paths for the models and image data accordingly